 - Property damage: If a fire in your workspace causes property damage for the business owner next door, general liability covers the repairs

-- Advertising injury: If a business owner claims you used their copyrighted material, general liability covers your legal fee when they sue
+- Advertising injury: If a business owner claims you used their copyrighted material, general liability covers your legal fees when they sue

 Most general liability insurance also covers product liability, so businesses that sell, manufacture, or distribute consumer goods also need coverage.
 However, it doesn’t include liabilities that stem from your position as an employer or your professional services.
 You need other types of insurance for those liabilities.